The German High Seas Fleet at Anchor in Scapa Flow 1918-19

 In the Napoleonic era the Hackness Battery and Martello Tower was built to prevent American and French Privateers entering the Longhope to attack British Ships at Anchor.
 The Battery and Tower are open to the public please use the link on the right for more information.

-The Commonwealth War Graves Cemetary Lyness & WW2 Royal Navy Command Centre in the Background on Wee Fea
+The Commonwealth War Graves Cemetery Lyness & WW2 Royal Navy Command Centre in the Background on Wee Fea

 Scapa Flow is the second largest a natural harbour in the world, 125 square miles, sheltered from the wind and rough seas which surround Orkney, This shelter was used as naval base for the Royal Navy during both world wars